S. J. Rutgers: Political activities

 During World War I, Rutgers was a frequent contributor to the Left Wing socialist press in America.
 His influential articles in The International Socialist Review and other publications supported the antimilitarist Zimmerwald Left movement and helped publicize the ideas of revolutionary socialism to an American audience.
-Rutgers was the financial force behind the establishment of a group called the Socialist Propaganda League of America in 1915, a revolutionary socialist forerunner of the Communist Party of America.
+Rutgers was the financial force behind the establishment of a group called the Socialist Propaganda League of America in 1915, a revolutionary socialist forerunner of the Communist Party of America (CPA).

-Rutgers was subsequently regarded as one of the leading theoreticians of the Left Wing of the Socialist Party of America, a tendency which emerged as the Communist Party of America after 1919.
+Rutgers was subsequently regarded as one of the leading theoreticians of the Left Wing of the Socialist Party of America, a tendency which emerged as the CPA after 1919.

 After the Bolshevik Revolution of 1917, Rutgers made his way to Soviet Russia via Vladivostok and Japan.
 Having transversed the war zone of the Russian Civil War, he arrived in Moscow whereupon he was invited to meet with Lenin in the Kremlin.
 He attended the First Congress of the Communist International.
 When the Comintern established its Amsterdam Bureau, Rutgers was appointed secretary and given the major portion of twenty million roubles – in the form of precious stones – with which to found this bureau.

 From 1922–1926, he led the construction of an international workers cooperative, the Kuzbass Autonomous Industrial Colony in the Kuzbas area of Siberia.
 From 1930 to 1938 he worked as a consultant on the examination of large construction projects in as member of the board for foreign specialists at the Rabkrin.
 He was also a member of the editorial board of the Soviet English-language newspaper Moskovskiye Novosti.
 In 1938, Rutgers left the Soviet Union.

 Back in the Netherlands, Rutgers became an active member of the Dutch resistance during the Second World War.
 After the liberation, he lived out his life as a respected, but non-influential member of the Communist Party of the Netherlands.